kjbreil/htoh/README.md

 - Live progress table that refreshes a few times a second.
 - Persistent state file (`.hevc_state.tsv` in the work directory) to allow resuming after interruptions.
 - Optional interactive confirmation and a silent mode for unattended runs.
-- Quick inspection flag (`-list-hw`) to surface hardware accelerators and encoders that `ffmpeg` detects on the host.
+- Quick inspection flag (`-list-hw`) to surface HEVC-capable hardware accelerators and encoders that `ffmpeg` detects on the host.
 - `--swap-inplace` mode that safely replaces the source with the transcoded output while keeping a `.original` backup.

 ## Requirements